SacDeNoeuds/generate-jsdoc-example-tests/README.md

 # generate-jsdoc-example-tests

 Generate test files from your JSDoc @example comments.
-See [vitest](#vitest) cookbook and adapt it to your test runner 😊.
+See configuration details in the [vitest](#vitest) cookbook and adapt it to your favorite test runner 😊.

 **It offers you the certainty that your JSDoc @example are valid.**

 ## Why

-JSDoc is an awesome documentation tool with great IDE support providing intellisense on-demand.
-Pure love.

-In my opinion, the best way to document code is **by example**.
-Yet, as code evolves we have to change the source code, then the test code, and it becomes terribly easy to forget to update the examples.
+I love functions documented by example using JSDoc `@example` tag because it gives me context, ideas and usage hints.
+But maintaining that becomes particularly hard because examples grow stale in glimpse.
+Then came this idea: What if we could _test_ those examples?

 **This library bridges this gap: you write your function, document it by example, you get the test for free.**

 I do not aim at writing a test runner though, this is a whole area of expertise and lots of people do an incredible job at it, offering goodies like coverage and various test reporters.